wp-plugins/the-welcomizer/readme.txt

 Designed for webmasters, marketing consultants, programmers and bloggers.

--> [Plugin page](http://www.sebastien-laframboise.com/wordpress/plugins-wordpress/the-welcomizer/) <- Learn by Example & Useful Tips
+[Plugin page](http://www.sebastien-laframboise.com/wordpress/plugins-wordpress/the-welcomizer/) <- Learn by Example & Useful Tips

 Thanks for your feedback and support!

-Stay tuned, and do your updates.
+Stay tuned, and do your updates...

 The Welcomizer has Spirit!